 What is the carotid artery?

-The carotid artery is the main artery in the neck that supplies blood to a large part of the brain.
+The carotid artery is the main blood vessel in the neck, supplying blood to the brain.
 It is a branch of the aorta and ends by forming a complex network of blood vessels at the base of the brain.
-There is one on each side of the neck which can be easily felt.
+There is one carotid artery on each side of the neck which can be easily felt.

 What is carotid artery stenosis?

 Stenosis means ‘narrowing’; a carotid artery stenosis is therefore a narrowing in the carotid artery, usually caused by a build-up of plaque on the inner wall of the artery.
 The degree of narrowing can vary and not all patients who have carotid artery stenosis have symptoms.